Robinlovelace/Creating-maps-in-R/intro-spatial.md

 with your own data.

-If you would like to learn more about R's spatial functionalities, including more excercises on loading, saving and manipulating data, we recommend a slightly longer and more advanced tutorial (Cheshire and Lovelace, 2014).
+If you would like to learn more about R's spatial functionalities, including more exercises on loading, saving and manipulating data, we recommend a slightly longer and more advanced tutorial (Cheshire and Lovelace, 2014).
 An up-to-date repository of this project, including example dataset and all the code used to compile the tutorial, can be found on its GitHub page: